Minghe4419/Quantization-TopK-Sparsification/README.md

     - Result `MSE` of quadratic programming function with d goes to infinity vs $k_1$

 In conclusion, we can tell that behavior of $w_1$ vs $k_1$ in asymptotic case is similar with the one of quadratic programming function with constraint.
 Behavior of `MSE` vs $k_1$ in asymptotic case is similar with the one of quadratic programming function without constraint.
+- `K_3plots_a` is the function using analytic method version(Uniform Data Only) of quadratic programming functions.

 ### Limits
 - Why behavior of `MSE` vs $k_1$ in asymptotic case is different from the one of quadratic programming function with constraint remains unexplained or uninterpreted.
 - When simulating the data entries, we only observed normally and uniformlly distributed entry.
 And $w_1$ and `MSE` only performs with a clearer trend when the data entries' distributions are approaching standard uniform and standard normal distribution.